 By Gregory Zeigler

 The editorial board at JHNordic.com, after much discussion, has come up with this definition of a Nordic luminary—a local Nordic skier who has both accomplished great things in Nordic skiing as well as contributed to the local Nordic community.
-Jim Roscoe is one such person.
+Nordic Luminary Jim Roscoe is a living legend.

 “Tone it down,” Jim said at our recent lunch at Nora’s (Well, breakfast really, the newly reopened Nora’s was only serving breakfast at lunchtime.)
 “I just stumbled into this.
 Don’t make me out to be anything special.”